Governing Body

 Ben Woolnough - Vice Chair of Governors and Parent Governor

-Ben recently joined as a Parent Governor to play a more active role in the school and to offer some of his skills to the Governor team.
-He lives in the village and has a son in year 1 and another son ready to join the nursey in autumn 2021.
+Ben joined as a Parent Governor in 2020 to play a more active role in the school and to offer some of his skills to the Governor team.
+He lives in the village and has a son in Year 5 and another in Year 1.
 Ben works as a Town Planner in Local Government and really enjoys playing an active role in how the school can develop and expand its connections with our community and local environment.
 Over the years ahead he's really hoping that we can demonstrate how outstanding the school is and he's looking forward to building a stronger relationship between governors, teachers, pupils and parents.

 Kat Bedwell - Parent Governor

-Kat Bedwell is mother of Leo in Year One and Orla in Nursery.
-She has been a Children's Occupational Therapist in Suffolk for the past 10 years and is also an Usborne books at home organiser.
-She also recently trained as a Children's Yoga Teacher and hopes to start offering classes.
+Kat Bedwell is mother of Leo in Year 5 and Orla in Year 13 She has been a Children's Occupational Therapist in Suffolk for the past 10 years and is also an Usborne books at home organiser.
+She is trained as a Children's Yoga Teacher and offers classes at Holton and in the local community.
 Kat and her children love reading and she is passionate about meeting children's SEND needs and promoting children's mental health needs.
-Once Covid has settled down she very much looks forward to meeting more of the children and parents at school.

 Becoming a school governor